vo1dee/ytdl-service/README.md

 # YouTube Download Service

 A FastAPI-based service for downloading YouTube videos with API key authentication.
+Supports both traditional Python deployment and Docker containerization for easy deployment and scaling.

 ## Features